hohler/scg-bico/README.md

 ## Environment of developer ##
 - Eclipse Java EE 4.6
 - Tomcat Server 9.0
-- MySQL Server 5.7
+- PostgreSQL Server
 - Java Version 1.8

 ## Setup ##

-You need a MySQL and a Tomcat Server.
+You need a PostgreSQL and a Tomcat Server.

-Additional MySQL configuration variables: see chapter 8.
+If you want to use MySQL, additional MySQL configuration variables: see chapter 8.

 ### Outline ###